Chapter 2 (ESV) Then Jonah prayed to the Lord his God from the belly of the fish, saying,

 And the Lord spoke to the fish, and it vomited Jonah out upon the dry land.

-Question to think about: After reading through Jonah’s prayer, I’ll ask the question again.
+Question to consider: After reading through Jonah’s prayer, I’ll ask the question again.
 Why did God send the great fish?

 Was your answer different from yesterday?
 There is something I want you to take note of from the last sentence in chapter 1 and the last sentence in chapter 2.
 Jonah was in the belly of the fish for 3 days, and yet the very moment Jonah says, “what I have vowed I will pay” (in other words I will go and do what God called me to do), God tells the fish to spit Jonah out onto the dry land.
 This means it took Jonah 3 days from the point in which he cried out and God saved him from dying at the bottom of the sea to the point where he thanked God for doing it and vowed obedience in preaching to the Ninevites.